 On the other hand, other methods require more knowledge about the Linux OS installation process and switching between OS' is not that simple.
 If you are looking for an easy way to dual-boot your Chromebook that best way to do it is to install Linux as a Chroot using Crouton.

-Part 5: Recommended Linux Video Editing Software: DaVinci Resolve
+Part 5: Recommended Linux Video Editing Software: Lightworks

-Price: $299, although free versions of the software are also available.
+Price: $24.99/month, although free versions of the software are also available.

 What we like: A powerful video and audio editor perfectly suited for the production of professional video content.